 Why These Herbs Together?

-• Relaxation & Vividness: Blue Lotus + Mugwort may help settle the body while enriching dream colour, symbolism and recall.
+- Relaxation and vividness: Blue Lotus plus Mugwort may help settle the body while enriching dream colour, symbolism, and recall.

 How to Use the Lucid Dreaming Tincture

-• For experienced practitioners, combine with a wake-back-to-bed window (wake briefly after ~5 hours, journal, dose, then return to sleep).
+- For experienced practitioners, combine with a wake back to bed window, wake briefly after about 5 hours, journal, dose, then return to sleep.

 References